 Best Uses: Tricklining

-The Gibbon Travelline is lighter-weight portable line with a nice stretch and feel for aerial tricks.
-Stretching up to 49 feet, the Travelline is easy to setup with a single ratchet system and offers a nice line for the beginner and more advanced aerialist.
+The Gibbon Travelline is a lighter-weight portable line with a nice stretch and feel for aerial tricks.
+Stretching up to 49 feet, the Travelline is easy to setup with a light-weight single ratchet system and offers a nice line for the beginner and more advanced aerialist.
 Although a great purchase, the Travelline has the tendency to shred in the ratchet and the ratchet system has been known to become problematic after only a year or so.
 We recommend this line for those who enjoy the Gibbon Surfline but are looking for something they can take with them on trips.

 Compare top rated competitors side-by-side >